 Before refilling a cleaned container

-For this page, the main job is cleaning, not full refill prep.
-Once the container is fully de-greased, fully dry, and free of lint, move to prepare candle containers for the wick-placement and pre-pour steps that belong to a refill workflow.
+This page stops at post-use cleaning.
+Once the container is fully de-greased, fully dry, and free of lint, move to prepare candle containers for wick placement, preheating, and fill steps that belong to refill prep.

 Do not reuse a container for refills if…